mattylase/okc-takehome/README.md

 ## Matt Laser's Takehome App

 ### Overview
 This app contains a minimal implementation of the given spec.
 There are two fragments, `SpecialBlendFragment` and `MatchFragment` that make up the main pieces of the UI.
 These fragments live in a `ViewPager2` owned by the `MainActivity`.
 Network access is done from the `Repository`, and coordination/updating of the data is done by the `TakehomeViewModel`.
 The `CandidateAdapter` contains all of the scrollable UI detailed in the spec.
+Finally, I've set up some barebones unit testing and CI via [Gitlab Actions](https://github.com/mattylase/okc-takehome/actions).

 ## Libraries / Concepts